Here's how the Netflix Australia content library compares to the rest of the world.

 How does that stack up against other countries?

-Why does Australia get only a quarter of the shows the USA does?
+Why doesn't Australia get all the shows the US does?

 As much as other local streaming services, Netflix Australia's stiffest competition comes from itself – or more specifically, Netflix US.
 Where American subscribers can watch popular series like The Walking Dead, Supergirl and iZombie, Aussies must look to other services like Foxtel or Stan.

 It's a frustrating situation, to be sure, but one that has a simple explanation.
 To stream a particular show, Netflix must acquire the licensing rights on a per-region basis.
 Acquiring the rights to stream Breaking Bad in the US, for example, doesn't give it the right to stream the show here in Australia, too.

 This means Netflix needs to pay more to bring these shows to its Australian catalogue.
 In the case of certain titles, other streaming services have already nabbed the exclusive rights which prevents Netflix from bringing them Down Under at all.
 In other words, it's not always Netflix's fault that you can't watch your favourite US TV shows despite their availability in other countries.

 Take 82% off PureVPN and instantly access thousands of Netflix TV shows and movies